projectriff/riff/rfc/rfc-0000-lightweight-rfc-process.md

 Authors should address all comments.
 This doesn't mean every comment and suggestion must be accepted and incorporated, but they should be carefully read and responded to.

-After it is merged, every RFC is in one of the following phases:
+After it is merged, every RFC is in one of the following states:
 * **Accepted**: All the comments have been addressed and the proposed changes have been agreed upon.
 The implementation may start after this point.
 * **Rejected**: The changes proposed on this RFC were not agreed upon and no implementation will follow.
 * **Deprecated**: The changes proposed on this RFC aren't in effect anymore, the document may be kept for historical purposes and there is a new RFC that’s more current.